(This is a condensed chapter from The Life Insurance Marathon.)

 “Should I just sign up for pure protection for the amount of life insurance I need, knowing I’ll probably never use it and feel like I’m throwing my money away?, OR, Should I sign up for less life insurance than I need, and pay what I can afford into a policy that will at least return my premium payments in the future?”

-These questions tend to set up a false premise, giving the feeling of a binary choice; an “either/or”, when in fact the opposite is true.
+These questions tend to set up a false premise, giving the feeling of a mutually exclusive choice; an “either/or”, when in fact the opposite is true.
 For most people, the answer is simple; CHOOSE BOTH.
 The fact is, you’re going to die someday.
 It may not be tomorrow, or next year.
 But sometime in the future, we all die.
 Why not set up your life insurance in a way that will satisfy your loved one’s financial needs whether you die young or old?

 Here’s the logic for choosing both: